 Table of Contents

-Watermelon is an excellent source of vitamins A and C as well as potassium which have a number of benefits.
+Watermelon is an excellent source of vitamins A and C and potassium, which has several benefits.

 - Vitamin A lowers the risk of lung, skin, and eye diseases.